 The Patient Process

-The detailed step by step process explains our standard procedure when arranging your medical treatment abroad and the patient process, right from your initial enquiry through to when your return back to the UK after your operation.
+The step by step process explains our standard procedure when arranging your medical treatment abroad from your initial enquiry through to when you return back to the UK after your operation.

 1. Initial Enquiry